 Scenario 2 | Date | Event | Action | Value |

-As you can see, if you simply bought at the beginning of our exercise and then subsequently followed buy and sell signals (scenario 1), you would have drastically underperformed simply buying and holding.
+As you can see, if you simply bought at the beginning of our exercise and then subsequently followed buy and sell signals (scenario 1), you would have generated solid returns, albeit not as strong as simply buying and holding.

-If, on the other hand, you had exclusively used crossovers as your buy and sell signals, you would have enjoyed comparable returns to buying and holding and you would have done so in a shorter period of time, potentially freeing up capital for other investments or, at the very least, generating additional returns on free cash.
+If, on the other hand, you had exclusively used crossovers as your buy and sell signals, you would have significantly underperformed both buying and holding and buying and then using the golden cross/death cross signals.

 What can we, as investors, take away from this?
-For passive investors, the old adage that “time in the market beats timing the market” is a good rule of thumb.
-If you have no plans to actively manage your account other than periodically rebalancing your 401(k) or IRA, your best bet is to just put your money to work.
+For most investors, the old adage that “time in the market beats timing the market” is a good rule of thumb.

 [author_ad]